UBS faces $1 billion fine for Libor rigging: source

 “I‘m not sure how much more reputational damage can be done to UBS,” said Chris Wheeler, analyst at Mediobanca in London.
 “They are rebuilding that slowly, but it won’t help the wealth management business when you see this as a headline.”

-Banks are keen to put such fines behind them as they attempt to rebuild credibility among politicians, the general public and investors following the financial crisis which forced taxpayers to bail out the banking system.
+Banks are keen to put such fines behind them as they attempt to rebuild credibility among politicians, the general public and investors following the financial crisis which forced taxpayers to bail out companies which had gambled themselves into trouble.

-But the fresh spate of probes and settlements are putting banks’ malpractice back to the forefront.
+After months of criticism about poor standards and a culture of immorality, incompetence or both across the banking industry, banks’ profits and capital are also taking heavy hits and more fines for past malpractice appear likely.

+“The trend is this is now an ongoing cost of doing business,” said Wheeler at Mediobanca.
+“It looks like it’s going to be a drain on the banks for some time.”

-HSBC (HSBA.L) on Tuesday reached a $1.92 billion settlement with U.S. authorities over money laundering, the highest ever fine on a bank, a day after another London-based bank, Standard Chartered (STAN.L), agreed to pay $327 million for violating U.S. sanctions against Iran, Sudan and other states, adding to an earlier $340 million it paid in a related case.
+HSBC (HSBA.L) on Tuesday reached a $1.92 billion settlement with U.S. authorities over money laundering, the highest ever fine on a bank, a day after another London-based bank, Standard Chartered (STAN.L), agreed to pay $327 million for violating U.S. sanctions against Iran, Sudan and other states, adding to an earlier $340 million for similar breaches of regulations.

 Deutsche Bank (DBKGn.DE), Germany’s flagship lender, was raided on Wednesday by about 500 German tax inspectors and police, who arrested five staff in a probe linked to a tax scam involving the trading of carbon permits.